yshui/log-level-trace/src/2024-08-copy-core-dumps.md

 </div>

-Have you ever had this happen to you - you caught your code crashing in CI, which gave you a core dump.
+Have you ever had this happen to you? you caught your code crashing in CI, which gave you a core dump.
 So you downloaded this core dump and tried to debug it, but all you got was this:

 ```
 (gdb) bt